lkuper/CSE290Q-2019-09/course-overview.md

 ### Project idea: The literature survey

-Choose several (at least three, but no more than six or so) related readings that have something to do with the topic of the course, read them, and write a survey paper analyzing them.
+Choose several (at least four, possibly many more) related readings that have something to do with the topic of the course, read them thoroughly, and write a survey paper analyzing them.

 At most one of your selected readings should be one we're already covering in class.
 The idea is to use something we read in class as a jumping-off point to go off on your own, explore the literature on a specific topic, and come back with new insights.